 More than ratings or revival, this seems to be the biggest question facing Star Trek: Discovery, as well as further movies with the rebooted “Kelvin Universe” crew: How do you preserve Star Trek as an institution that is socially ahead of its time, as well as technologically?
 In September Emily asked, and perhaps answered, that key question.
 Star Trek’s relevancy truly lies in its commitment to IDIC: Infinite Diversity in Infinite Combinations.

 In History and Fantasy, Diversity is the Tradition by Myke Cole

 Just as Emily explored diversity in depictions of the future, in March author Myke Cole offered a deep, detailed look at how the mixing of diverse cultures and peoples can be found deeply embedded in Western history.
 Myke focuses in on how diversity became the foundation of ancient warfare–different culture bring different strategies, and flexibility is key in any engagement–and how we still find echoes of that in modern day games like Warcraft, and more.

-Apologize to No One — V for Vendetta is More Important Today Than it Ever Was by Emily Asher-Perrin
+Apologize to No One — V for Vendetta is More Important Today Than it Ever Was by Emmet Asher-Perrin

 While the relevance of Alan Moore’s story V For Vendetta remains ever-present, this year in particular–and probably for years to come–it sits squarely between the personal and political.
 Emily’s rewatch of the Wachowski’s movie adaptation in June isn’t just cultural and political commentary.
 As she devastatingly outlines: now it is life.